rashmijhunjhunwala/Design-Patterns/ProxyPattern/README.md

-proxy means an object representing another object.
+Proxy means an object representing another object.

 According to GoF, a Proxy Pattern "provides the control for accessing the original object".